Is My Teen Depressed? Warning Signs & Proactive Tips for Parents

-We have had numerous high profile suicides over the last several years, including Kate Spade and Anthony Bourdain most recently.
-While these deaths have enticed some conversation about the importance of mental health treatment, I would like to highlight importance of prevention.
+We have had numerous high-profile suicides over the last several years, including Kate Spade and Anthony Bourdain most recently.
+While these deaths have enticed some conversation about the importance of mental health treatment, I would like to highlight the importance of prevention.

-I would also like to talk to you parents, because it is imperative to know what the warning signs are.
-Whether your teen is high achieving, sociable and well-adjusted; or they’re struggling academically and having peer issues, this blog is relevant to you.
+I would also like to talk to your parents because it is imperative to know what the warning signs are.
+Whether your teen is a high achieving, sociable and well-adjusted; or they’re struggling academically and having peer issues, this blog is relevant to you.

 Depression does not discriminate, and it sometimes hides in the most pristine packaging.

 A few years ago I worked with a teen client who was a straight-A student, captain of his football team, homecoming king, and ivy league bound.
 You name it, he was doing it and being the best at it.
 He hid his depression from everyone: family, teachers, friends.
 He thought if he ignored it, and achieved more, it would go away.
 He was wrong.
 The shame he felt about his depression was unbearable.
 The intense pressure to keep up being the best at everything he did, only exacerbated his feelings of loneliness, disconnection, and anxiety.